Aylur/astal/docs/guide/introduction.md

 implementation wasn’t well-suited for GTK4.

-After going through several iterations and decoupling the project from Astal, Gnim was created, leading to the emergence of AGS version 3.
+After going through several iterations and decoupling the project from Astal, Gnim was created, leading to the emergence of AGS v3.

 :::